yangyao/freecourseweb-qnap-downloader/README.md

 TEMP= temp folder for download station, if it's an shared folder just input the name like `mooc` MOVE= download folder  for download station, if it's an shared folder just input the name like `mooc` USERNAME= your nas login username
-PASS= your nas login password
+PASSWORD= your nas login password
 ```

 ## start